 Yes.
-USCIS fee is $195.00 U.S. to process a request for change of status.
-This is payable (in a bank draft or personal check) to "USCIS".
+USCIS fee is $290.00 U.S. to process a request for change of status.
+This is payable (in a bank draft, personal check, debit or credit card) to "USCIS".

 You should send it to the Northern Service Center of USCIS.
 Please check the official mailing address on their website (www.USCIS.gov).

 Should I keep a copy of everything I send?